Arts is a project-based course with a two year rotating curriculum.

 Seventh and eighth grade students are each assigned to one of two mixed-grade classes.
 Each class studies art for one semester and music for one semester.

-A single theme, the European
+A single theme, the Harlem

 Renaissance, unites the two disciplines.
 Students share final projects with